emiliaheikonenkoulu/personaltrainerapp/README.md

 <p>App have pages to list customers and trainings.
 List pages contain sorting and searching features.</p>

 ## List pages have CRUD functions:
-* Add & Edit Customer
+- [x] Add & Edit Customer
-* Delete existing customer (Add also yes/no confirmation dialog)
+- [x] Delete existing customer (Add also yes/no confirmation dialog)
-* Add training to customer
+- [x] Add training to customer
-* Delete training (Add also yes/no confirmation dialog)
+- [x] Delete training (Add also yes/no confirmation dialog)

 <p>App also have calendar page where personal trainer can see all trainings (monthly, weekly, daily).</p>

-<p>Bonus Task:<br>
+## Bonus Task:
-Statistics page where user can see the amount of minutes by different activities.
+- [x] Statistics page where user can see the amount of minutes by different activities.
 Statistics are shown in bar chart. https://github.com/recharts/recharts</p>